 Keeping the above factors in check will greatly help you to absorb more minerals and other nutrients, naturally optimizing your health and well-being!

-Over and above this, each mineral is absorbed through the gut at different parts of the gut and via different digestive processes.
+Over and above this, each mineral is absorbed through the gut wall at different parts of the digestive tract and via different digestive processes.
 As a result, some minerals will compete with others for absorption, such as sodium and potassium, copper and zinc, calcium and magnesium, etc. (Click here for more information on specific trace minerals and their interactions).

 On the other side of the spectrum, vitamins, enzymes and organic acids like fulvic acid are known to greatly enhance mineral absorption.